 Cradle to Kindergarten Program

 Studies show that the first 5 years of children’s lives are crucial to their overall development and that the experiences children have during their formative years set the stage for learning later in life.
-In our on-going fight for the education of Lake County children, we're excited about our partnership with Painesville City Schools in support of their Cradle to Kindergarten initiative, designed to help children succeed in school.
+In our on-going fight for the education of Lake County children, we're excited about our partnership with Painesville City Schools' Cradle to Kindergarten initiative, designed to help children succeed in school.

 The Cradle to Kindergarten program was rolled out in the fall of 2018.
 It's an early literacy initiative available exclusively for new babies born at Lake Health whose families reside in Painesville.
 The program provides families enrolled in the program with free books, materials, and support to empower and engage parents in their child’s literacy development.
 Books and materials are offered in both English and Spanish.